3 + 1 basic heel types of knitted socks and their variations

 In this article I introduce you to the three most commonly used heel construction methods for both cuff-down and toe-up socks.
 These are the short row heel, afterthought / peasant heel as well as flap and gusset heel.
+I’ll also introduce you to an extra heel type called the strong heel that is not that commonly used but you can make very beautiful heels with it.
 All of these heel types have also their variations which for the flap and gusset heel are for instance the French or the Dutch heel.

 For each of these heel types I’ve put together a short overview as well as their pros and cons.
 I also provide a link to an interactive pattern that works for any yarn, stitch count and gauge so you get to make these heels if you so like.

 Short row heel also known as hourglass heel is the heel type used in most commercial socks.
 It is symmetrical and you make it exactly the same way regardless if you knit your sock from the toe up or cuff down.
 The heel is typically worked over half of your sock stitches but if you have a very high instep you might find this type of heel too snug.
 In this case, you may use more than half of the stitches for your heel.

 The short row heel is worked in two steps.
 First you work back and forth the heel stitches so that at the end of each row you work one stitch shorter than the previous row until you have approximately one-third of the stitches left in the middle.
 The second step is to work the heel back and forth so that at the end of each row you knit one stitch longer than in the previous row until you have worked all the heel stitches.
 The end result is a small “pocket” where your heel fits.

 Sometimes the short row heel is named after the short row technique which is used in the pattern.
 For instance, german short row heels are made using the german short row method and heels using the wrap and turn method are called generally short row heels.
 Sometimes you hear people calling the german short row heel also the boomerang or the yo yo heel.

 2. Afterthought or forethought / peasant heels